• Interesting views of many international newspapers on dog eating in Vietnam

 The fact that eating dog meat is deeply rooted in the Vietnamese way of life is disappearing with strong condemnation from animal lovers.
 In a survey of dog meat sales, 95% of the respondents supported the ban.

-However, the founder of Vietnam Animal Cruety, Leopold Vincent, said that even with a ban on the consumption of dog meat, it is difficult to stop the action.
+However, the founder of Vietnam Animal Cruelty, Leopold Vincent, said that even with a ban on the consumption of dog meat, it is difficult to stop the action.
 He said that Vietnamese people still "own" domestic animals such as cats and dogs rather than treat them as close family friends.

 Comment